 12:30pm – Lunch

-3:00pm – The Influence of Nutrient Timing and Distribution on Body Composition and Athletic Performance (Lecture)
+3:00pm – The Science of Supplementation for Optimizing Body Composition and Athletic Performance (Lecture)

 4:30pm – Break For The Day